2 min

 Digital pollution

-Energy expenses at home
+Energy expenditure at home

-In addition, energy consumption in companies is not necessarily lower with teleworking.
+In addition, energy consumption in companies is not necessarily decreasing with teleworking.
 In the office, it sometimes even remains stable since the premises remain open to accommodate certain employees wishing to work in person.

-Commuting replaced
+Commutes replaced

 For more content, feel free to visit our Linkedin and Instagram !